jbossini/udacity_final_project/README.md

 - Request Arguments: the id of the serie
 - Sample URL : curl -H "Authorization: Bearer $FAN_AUTHORIZATION_TOKEN" https://comiquea.herokuapp.com/series/<id_series>
 - Returns:
-  - An object JSON with the editorial in our database
+  - An object JSON with the series in our database
   - success Flag(True if everything went right)

 ```json